Biden marks 'Armenian genocide,' aims to stop 'atrocities'

 Associated Press

 WILMINGTON, Del.
-(AP) — President Joe Biden on Sunday commemorated the 107th anniversary of the start of the “Armenian genocide,” issuing a statement in memory of the 1.5 million Armenians “who were deported, massacred or marched to their deaths in a campaign of extermination.”
+(AP) — President Joe Biden on Sunday commemorated the 107th anniversary of the start of the “Armenian genocide,” issuing a statement in memory of the 1.5 million Armenians “who were deported, massacred or marched to their deaths in a campaign of extermination” by Ottoman Empire forces.
+Turkey said Biden’s declaration was ”incompatible with historical facts and international law.”

 “We renew our pledge to remain vigilant against the corrosive influence of hate in all its forms,” the president said.
 “We recommit ourselves to speaking out and stopping atrocities that leave lasting scars on the world.”